savelee/dialogflow-cx-labs/labs/lab1.md

 ## Before you begin

 In this codelab, you'll learn how to build a retail chatbot with <a href="https://cloud.google.com/dialogflow"><strong>Dialogflow CX</strong></a>, a Conversational AI Platform (CAIP) for building conversational UIs.
-Virtual agents, like: chatbots, voice bots, phone gateways.
-You can all build it with the same tool, and you can even support multiple channels in over 50 different languages.
+Dialogflow CX can implement virtual agents, like: chatbots, voice bots, phone gateways and can support multiple channels in over 50 different languages.

 This codelab will guide you how to build a website chatbot for a retail.
 The fictional business we are building the chatbot for is called: <strong>G-Records</strong>.
 G-Records is a rock record label, based in California.
 The label has 4 rock bands signed; <strong>Alice Googler</strong>, <strong>G's N' Roses</strong>, <strong>The Goo Fighters</strong> and <strong>The Google Dolls</strong>.
 G-Records is selling band merchandise to all rock fans.

-You can use the chatbot, to order shirts or music or you can ask about your order.
+At the end of this codelab, you can use the chatbot, to order shirts or music or you can ask about your order.

 ![Final Result](https://github.com/savelee/dialogflow-cx-labs/blob/master/img/result1.png?raw=true)